ericodle/GRU_Classifying_GTZAN/README.md

   ./test_model.py
   ```

 Note: The entire MFCC extract JSON file is re-shuffled and split into 80:10:10 train/validation/test subsets each time the train_model.py and test_model.py  scripts are run.
 Therefore, each train and test run may yield slightly different results.
-In our experience working on this project, the only factors signifcantly affecting performance were neural network architecture and training hyperparameters.
+In our experience working on this project, the only factors significantly affecting performance were neural network architecture and training hyperparameters.

 ## Repository Files